torokernel/documentation/Networking.md

 # Networking
 ## Introduction
 This document presents how networking works in Toro unikernel.
 The unit in charge of networking is `Network.pas`.
 This document only describes the machinery to provide networking to the user application.
 This is not a tutorial.
-This document first present what is a network driver and how is registered to kernel.
+This document first presents what is a network driver and how it is registered to the kernel.
 Then, the document presents the primitives to send and receive packets.
 It finishes by presenting how sockets are implemented by relying on those primitives.

 ## Network drivers
-Network drivers are units that registers a `TNetWorkInterface` to the kernel.
+Network drivers are units that register a `TNetWorkInterface` to the kernel.
 The kernel uses this interface to send and receive packets through a network.
 A driver calls `RegisterNetworkInterface()` to register a new `PNetworkInterface` structure to the kernel.
 This procedure is declared as follows:
 ```pascal
 procedure RegisterNetworkInterface(NetInterface: PNetworkInterface);
 ```